 I think it was about four weeks filming for Crooked House.
 The places we filmed in were stunning.
 They were huge houses with gorgeous grounds and surroundings.

-Where did you film A Christmas Prince and was it a fun role?
+Where did you film A Christmas Prince and what was it like playing Princess Emily?

-How long do you have to spend abroad while filming Benidorm?
+You played Jodie Dawson in Benidorm, how long did you have to spend abroad while filming the show?

 The first year I filmed in Benidorm I was in Spain for just over three months and then the second year I filmed for about a month and a half.

-Did you have to do any research on Barbara Windsor before playing young Barbara in the BBC biopic film, Babs?
+Did you have to do any research on Barbara Windsor before playing Teen Barbara in the BBC biopic film, Babs?

-How much fun was it filming Our Zoo?
+How much fun was it filming Our Zoo as June Mottershead?